SPI-Birds/pipelines/README.md

 If the data owner verifies any records flagged by the quality check (i.e. classifies them as legitimate values) add them to `brood_approved_list.csv`, `capture_approved_list.csv`, `individual_approved_list.csv` or `location_approved_list.csv`.

 ### Running quality check
 The quality check is run on data in the standard format using `quality_check()`.

-The quality check report can be printed as html and/or pdf.
+The output of the quality check includes:
+- A summary table of which checks resulted in warnings and potential errors
+- The pipeline output, where each table of the standard format includes two additional columns (Warning and Error) marking the records that resulted in warnings and potential errors
+- A report (in html and/or pdf) with a description of all checks and a list of all warnings and potential errors that have been flagged in the pipeline output.

+### Troubleshooting

+If you have any issues with running the quality check, try these troubleshooting tips:
+- Often pipelines make use of several grouping structures (inserted by `dplyr::group_by()` or `dplyr::rowwise()`).
+Removing these groups (by `dplyr::ungroup()` or `dplyr::summarise(..., .groups = "drop")`) reduces the run time of the quality check considerably.
-If you have trouble running the pdf, try setting the LaTeX engine to LuaLaTeX (i.e. `quality_check(latex_engine = "lualatex")`).
-Alternatively, a different LaTeX distribution, like TinyTeX (https://yihui.org/tinytex/), might work.
+- If you have trouble creating the pdf, try setting the LaTeX engine to LuaLaTeX (i.e. `quality_check(..., latex_engine = "lualatex")`).